Linear And Not Flat

 One of the things I’ve pondered a bunch over the last couple of years is this idea of linear and flat when it comes to PA optimization/tuning/toning/whatever-you-want-to-call-it.
 Now these are a couple of terms that I’ve heard used in a few different ways so let me clarify a couple things up front.
 When I’m talking about “linear” I’m talking about a method of PA optimization in which the PA is optimized to sound like the outputs of the console.
 When I’m talking about “flat” in regards to a measurement, I’ll specify what type of measurement because “flat” measurements can offer quite different results depending on the type of measurement.

 So let’s talk about “flat” PA’s.
-I’m not a fan.
-Transfer function or RTA.
+I’m not a fan whether it’s a Transfer function or RTA.
 On a big PA in medium to large-ish venues, I don’t like it.
 So why is that?

 I’ve talked in the past about how I like PA’s tuned linearly because I prefer the control at the console.
 I want the PA to add zero to a minimal amount of color to the mix because my mixes go to more destinations than simply through the speakers in the room, and I want it to translate as closely as possible in those other destinations.